ManikanthaGowda/Poymin-WAF/README.md

-# Poymin-WAF - Infinite Protection, Intelligent Detection
+# Poymin WAF - Infinite Protection, Intelligent Detection

 **Poymin-WAF** is an Advanced Web Application Firewall (WAF) that protects web applications from known threats such as SQL injection, Cross-Site Scripting (XSS), and other similar attacks by filtering and monitoring HTTP traffic between the application and the Internet.